armadillica/flamenco/packages/flamenco-manager-go/README.md

 This is the Flamenco Manager implementation in Go.

+## Running as service via systemd

+1. Build and configure Flamenco Manager (see below).
+2. Edit `flamenco-manager.service` to update it for the installation location, then place the file in `/etc/systemd/system`.
+3. Run `systemctl daemon-reload` to pick up on the new/edited file.
+4. Run `systemctl start flamenco-manager` to start Flamenco Manager.

 ## Starting development

 `$FM` denotes the directory containing a checkout of Flamenco Manager, that is, the absolute path